 It’s almost a year since I upgraded my computer from a desktop to a laptop.
 As much I was enjoying the experience of computing on the go, I was struggling to find space for all my downloads.

 I had explored a number of external hard disc options.
-All had sufficient storage space to satisfy my greed.
+All had sufficient storage space to satisfy my need.
 But they were crazy expensive!
 And no vendor offered deals on these external hard drives.